University of Global Health Equity

 Exchange of Knowledge and Best Practices

-We need create and use tools for networking to exchange knowledge and practices at all levels of the health sector.
+We need to create and use tools for networking to exchange knowledge and practices at all levels of the health sector.
 This is key to making decisions and accelerating progress in health and development.
 Click on links below to see various websites that support networking and knowledge exchange in the global health community.

 Health is a Basic Human Right